Online Health Chat with Lyla Blake-Gumbs, MD and Kellie N. Kirksey, PhD

 Hypnotherapy is used to help you shrink your stomach to its normal size.
 This will help you feel satisfied with smaller portions.
 Hypnosis also helps eliminate the desire for foods that poison your body.
 Hypnotherapy is also used to pair any triggers for binge-eating behavior with unpleasant associations in your subconscious.

 About the Speaker

-Lyla Blake-Gumbs, MD, is a board-certified family medicine physician in Cleveland Clinic’s Center for Integrative Medicine.
+Lyla Blake-Gumbs, MD, is a board-certified family medicine physician in Integrative Medicine.
 She is also an Assistant Professor of Family Medicine at Case Western Reserve University (CWRU) School of Medicine.
 Dr. Blake-Gumbs has an interest in energy balance and chronic illness.